EffieZimon/EffieZimon/README.md

 ### 🚗 [MINI USA](https://www.miniusa.com/)

-Official MINI brand presence in the United States, delivering premium automotive experiences and digital customer journeys.
+MINI is a British automotive brand known for small cars.
+MINI USA is the official division of the MINI brand in the United States.

 ### 🚕 [inDrive](https://www.indrive.com/)

-Global mobility and urban services platform serving millions of users worldwide.
+inDrive is a global mobility and urban services platform, best known for ride-hailing service.

 ### 🎓 [Campus on Cloud](https://www.almusnet.com/)

-Cloud-based Student Information System (SIS) streamlining academic operations and administration.
+Campus on Cloud is a cloud-based Student Information System (SIS) provided by the company AlmusNet.

 ### 🌐 [Seedify](https://seedify.fund/)

-Leading Web3 incubator and launchpad focused on blockchain gaming, AI, and NFT ecosystems.
+Seedify is a prominent Web3 incubator and launchpad platform focused on GameFi (blockchain gaming) and NFTs.

 ---
 <!--